kivy/python-for-android/doc/source/troubleshooting.rst

 At the top level, this will always contain the same set of files::

   $ ls
   AndroidManifest.xml  classes.dex  META-INF     res
-  assets               lib          PyonicPython2interpreter-0.9-debug.apk  resources.arsc
+  assets               lib          YourApk.apk  resources.arsc

 The Python distribution is in the assets folder::